eanderson-ei/mi2-dashboard/README.md

 )
 ```

-I'm using dash bootstrap components for this project, so need to include a bootstrap css as the external stylesheets.
+I'm using [dash bootstrap components](https://dash-bootstrap-components.opensource.faculty.ai/) for this project, so need to include a bootstrap css as the external stylesheets.
+I picked [FLATLY](https://bootswatch.com/flatly/) for this project.

-For authentication, save a json file in `secrets/` with the following code (INCLUDE THIS IN YOUR GITIGNORE.
+For authentication, save a `.json` file in `secrets/` with the following code (INCLUDE THIS FILE IN YOUR GITIGNORE.
 Note I also include a .keep file in there so people who clone the repo know where that should be.)
 You can include as many username, password pairs as you want, separated by a comma.

 ```json
 {